dsc-courses/dsc80-2026-wi/proj04/index.md

    - Commit your changes using `git commit -m '<some message here>'`, e.g. `git commit -m 'changed title of website'`.
    - Push your changes using `git push`.

-Moving forward, we recommend making edits to your website source code locally, rather than directly on GitHub.
+Moving forward, we recommend making edits to your website source code locally, as described here, rather than directly editing `README.md` on GitHub.
 This is in part due to the fact that you'll be creating folders and adding files to your source code.

 ### Step 2: Choosing a Theme

-The default "theme" of a Jekyll site is not all that interesting.
+The default "theme" of a Jekyll site is not all that interesting, so you will be required to change it.

 To change the theme of your site:

 1. Create a file in your repository called `_config.yml`.
-1. Go [here](https://pages.github.com/themes/), and click the links of various themes until you find one you like.
+1. Go [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll), and click the links for various themes until you find one you like.
 1. Open the linked repository for the theme you'd like to use and scroll down to the "Usage" section of the README.
 Copy the necessary information from the README to your `_config.yml` and push it to your site.

 For instance, if I wanted to use the Merlot theme, I'd put the following in my `_config.yml`: